pierinamv/Portfolio/README.md

 ---

 ## Profile

-Physicist specialized in mathematical modeling and data-driven analysis of complex systems, with a strong focus on applied data science and computational methods.
+Physicist working on data-driven modeling and analysis of complex systems using computational methods.

 ---